 You can use blanks inside the separator string, but you cannot have just a blank or space character as the segment separator.
-If your input string is separated using blanks, you can use Excel’s Substitute function to replace the blanks with the separator character.
+If your input string is separated using blanks, you can use Excel’s Substitute function to replace the blanks with a non-blank separator character.

 =TextSplit(Substitute(B1," ","*"), "*", 18)

-If you specify a segment number that is higher than the actual number of segments, the function will return an error message in the result.
+If you specify a segment number that is higher than the actual number of segments, the TextSplit function returns an empty string.
 If your implementation would work fine if segment numbers beyond the end of the input string always return the last segment, you can use a function call like this:

 =TextSplit(B1, B2, Min(B3, FIND(B2, B1) + 1))

-An empty segment_to_return is not allowed, and gives a #VALUE! error.
-A value of 0 returns an error message in the result.
-To avoid these situations, format your function call like this to always return the first segment if the segment number is empty, blank or zero:
+If the segment_to_return is zero, blank, or empty, the TextSplit function returns an empty string.
+To avoid these situations, format your function call like this to always return the first segment if the segment number is empty, blank, or zero:

 =TextSplit(B1, B2, Max(0 & Trim(B3), 1))

-A negative segment number returns an error message in the result.
+If the segment number is negative, the TextSplit function always returns an empty string.
 You may want to use negative numbers to instead count segments backward, from the end of the input_string.
 To provide this functionality, use a function call similar to this:

 =TextSplit(B1, B2, IF(B3 < 1, FIND(B2, B1) + 2 + B3, B3))